pagopa/danger-plugin/README.md

 ### Environment variables

-A tokem related to github bot account is required to enable the reading of the repo and comment the PR on github to be set in the environment variable:
+A token related to github bot account is required to enable the reading of the repo and comment the PR on github to be set in the environment variable:

 ```
 DANGER_GITHUB_API_TOKEN="....."